Famine Early Warning Systems Network: Aims

-Methodology
+Method

 FEWS NET reporting focuses on acute food insecurity—sudden and/or short-term household food deficits caused by shocks—rather than chronic food insecurity, ongoing or cyclical food deficits related to persistent poverty and a lack of assets.

 In general, food insecurity is rarely the result of one causal factor.
 The strength and reliability of FEWS NET forecasting lies in its integrated consideration of the diversity of factors that lead to risk.
 Along with agricultural production, climate and weather, FEWS NET places analytical importance on markets and trade, livelihoods and sociopolitical issues such as conflict and humanitarian response.
-Key elements of FEWS NET's methodology include:
+Key elements of FEWS NET's method include: